 There are a few other things you can do to increase your chances of making a successful claim.
 These include getting:

 - Declarations from friends and family who have seen the items.

 - Original packaging for the item.

 - Spare parts for the item.

-How much evidence you will need is likely to depend on the nature and the value of the home and contents insurance claim.
 Some insurers will only require one piece of evidence; others might want more.
 To be on the safe side, send as much evidence as possible.

 Do I still need to provide proof if the specific items are listed on my policy?

 Because you've listed these specific items when you took out the policy, it should make claiming for them a little easier.
 This is because your insurer is already aware that these items exist, so they probably won't require as much evidence.